 - Role Reprisal: Ikue Otani reprises her role as Pikachu, albeit bitcrushed.

 - Sequel Difficulty Spike:

 - Because your starter is a Pikachu, you're likely going to have a much tougher time dealing with Brock than in Red and Blue.
-Fortunately, you can now catch a Nidoran and make it learn Double Kick much earlier than you could in those games.
-You also have the option to pick up a Mankey on Route 22.
-Both are there specifically for beating Brock.
+Fortunately, Nidoran learns Double Kick at a lower level than Red and Blue, and you also have the option to pick up a Mankey on Route 22.

 - In general, the NPCs took more advantage of TMs after largely relying on their Pokémon's natural learnsets in Red and Blue.

 - Wake-Up Call Boss: Surprisingly, Misty serves as the wake-up call here.
 Several nifty tricks were added to help you get past Brock (which is necessary, as each of his mons are immune or resistant to everything a reasonably leveled Pikachu can throw at it by this point.)
 Most players will go into Cerulean City Gym with a spring in their step, ready to wipe the floor with Misty's Water-types using their juiced up Pikachu.
 They are in for a world of hurt, as Misty's Pokémon are ludicrously over-leveled.
 Her Starmie in particular has ridiculous numbers of hit points and can absorb 3+ super-effective Thundershocks while sweeping your entire team in one shot apiece.